Ighobaby/Customers-Sentiment-Analysis/README.md

     Continuously update the sentiment lexicon to adapt to changing trends in language.

 # Conclusion
-  The sentiment analysis system developed successfully processes Amazon product reviews in the Electronics category.
+  The sentiment analysis system developed successfully processes product reviews.
 The results from the project will help inform product development and improve customer satisfaction.

 # Recommendations